For sale by owner vs. realtor: Which option is better for you?

 • Staging and photography: Many real estate companies work with home stagers and professional photographers who know exactly how to present your house to make it as attractive as possible to potential buyers.

-• Pricing the house: Professional agents understand the local market well, so they'll know how to price your house to appeal to buyers while also helping you get the best profit.
-There's less risk of over or underpricing your listing.
+• Pricing the house: Professional agents understand the local market well, so they'll know how to price your house to appeal to buyers while also helping you make the most profit.
+There's less risk of overpricing or underpricing your listing.

 • Marketing: Licensed real estate agents have access to a website called the Multi Listing Service (MLS).
 This is the primary way buying agents find listings to share with their clients.
 If you don't have your real estate license, you won't be able to post your FSBO listing on MLS.